Mioulin/co2-soft-sensor-hybrid-forecasting/README.md

 The 2D PCA projection of SDAE-encoded val-run features (98.89% variance explained) shows a continuous temporal manifold coloured by time step.
-The encoder captures process evolution as smooth structure in latent space rather than random scatter — confirming it extracts meaningful dynamic representations from the 95-dimensional raw sensor vector.
+The encoder captures process evolution as smooth structure in latent space rather than random scatter — confirming it extracts meaningful dynamic representations from 95-dimensional raw sensor data.
+The curved trajectory reflects a genuine regime transition within the run, not sampling artefact.

 ---